FinnWilkinson/Systems-and-Software-Securtiy-Project/README.md

 ### <u>Using backdoor</u>
 1. Whilst you have access to the system you are infecting, run the command `whoami` and make a note of the result that is produced.
 We will need this to ssh into the system
 2. We have set up a reverse ssh tunnel, meaning that whenever our router sees we are sending a request to `localhost` on port `7000` it will divert this to port `22` of our infected system
-3. To access the infected system, simply type the command `ssh targetUser@localhost -p 7000 -i <PATH TODIRECTORY WITH rootkit_rsa KEYPAIR IN>/rootkit_rsa` and you will have access to their system without the need for their password
+3. To access the infected system, simply type the command `ssh targetUser@localhost -p 7000` and you will have access to their system without the need for their password